 While having the right processes in place is essential to innovation, companies also need to build the right teams.
 The processes are there to support and guide the team, but they will only be effective if the workforce has the skills and mindset to embrace those processes.

 Most companies will already have a few of these employees on board.
-However, there will likely also be a few individuals on the team who don’t have these traits.
+However, there will probably also be a few individuals on the team who don’t have these traits.
 These are the employees that prefer to work alone and do the job that they’ve always done.
-This doesn’t necessarily mean you need to let these workers go.
+This doesn’t mean you need to let these workers go.
 Sometimes all they need is the right motivation to make their ideas heard.
 Sometimes it takes a little training.